peonmodel/TokenAffirm/README.md

 // TODO: give an example

 ## API
-### constructor(prefix, [options]) *server-side*
+### constructor(identifier, [options]) *server-side*
-### constructor(prefix) *client-side*
+### constructor(identifier) *client-side*

 Instantiate class

-#### prefix
+#### identifier

 Type: ```string``` (*unique for server-side, need to be same as server instance for client-side*)

 Unique identifier for server-side instance of TokenAffirm, this string will be used to name the Meteor methods required for client-side communication with server.
-Multiple client-side instances may communicate with the same server-side instance by using the same prefix.
+Multiple client-side instances may communicate with the same server-side instance by using the same identifier.

 #### options *server-side-only*